'Super Dark Times' (2017) Review and Explanation

 Owen Campbell as Josh was also brilliant.
 The rest of the cast either too young to have done much or just not in things I’ve seen.

-I had to do some questioning after this film, feeling quite lost with all the meaning behind it all.
+I had to do some questioning after Super Dark Times, feeling quite lost with all the meaning behind it all.
 I rarely like a slow burn, but somehow this kept me hanging in there.
 I read an article from some guy who tweeted the director about certain symbolism in this film.
 Reading this gave me a few answers that appeased my questions but left me with others.

 A lot of plot points stay tethered to the guilt and paranoia of the scene that set the ball rolling down a very steep hill.
 One's ability to untangle the thread is up to the viewer.
 Those that miss vital points will probably not enjoy this film and while I didn't catch them all, I maintained enough of them so I was still there at the end having enjoyed the bumpy ride.